UVMCS120F2020/GitHub-with-CLion/README.md

     .idea/
     ```
   These two lines in the .gitignore file are very important, especially once you start collaborating on projects.
 This file will be provided for you in Guided Projects, but you will need to create it for Open-Ended Projects and your Final Project.
-* Source files (those with .cpp and .h extensions) needed to run the project.
+* Source files (those with .cpp and .h extensions) are needed to run the project.
 * In a larger project, you may have enough files to create folders for organization.
 For example, you may want a folder for all of your source files, one for images, and one for input and/or output data files.

 # Creating a repository for a Guided Project